nighthawkcoders/lax/README.md

 #### [Sprint 0](https://github.com/christinlee367/womenInSTEMandDavid/blob/main/README.md#sprint-0-week)

 ## Project Ideation 🚀
 Our project intends to build up women in STEM.
 Women in STEM that empower the goals of science.
 Quiz- are you a good advocate for women's rights?
 Users can sign up.
-API list of powerful women in STEM.<br>
+API list of powerful women in STEM.
+Forum on feelings.<br>

 ## Visual Thoughts 🖥
 Visually it should look black and green/blue to break the stereotypes of women in STEM.<br>